Astronomy and Stargazing is a great hobby. Here is a very short introduction to acquaint you with some of the basics.

 - Winter (Orion, Taurus, Canis Major, Canis Minor, Gemini, and Auriga)

-- Northern Horizon (Ursa Major/Big Dipper, Ursa Minor/Little Dipper, and Cassiopeia)
+- Look for these toward the northern horizon (Ursa Major/Big Dipper, Ursa Minor/Little Dipper, and Cassiopeia)

 Binoculars and Telescopes